Andrei Arlovski: Bare Knuckle boxing

+Professional boxing

+On October 28, 2025 it was announced that Arlovski would make his professional boxing debut against Nigerian reality star Kelz in four-round bout on the MF Duel: Cracra vs Fox undercard.
+The bout took place on November 9 at the Nashville Municipal Auditorium in Nashville, Tennessee, U.S. He won the fight by knockout in the fourth round.

 Personal life

-Arlovski resides in Chicago with his wife, son, and their pit bull terrier Maximus.
+Arlovski resides in Coconut Creek, Florida, with his wife and two sons.
+He previously owned a pit bull terrier named Maximus, who died.
 He is an Orthodox Christian.
 Arlovski did a public service announcement against dog fighting featuring Maximus and calling it inhumane and torture.
 Arlovski said he chose his nickname The Pitbull for the positive qualities these dogs have.

 Movie and television career

 Arlovski's movie debut was in 8 of Diamonds in 2006.
 He starred in Universal Soldier: Regeneration in 2009, along with Jean-Claude Van Damme and Dolph Lundgren.
 In the movie, he plays an "NGU", a new generation UniSol in the main "bad guy" role.
 The movie was released directly to video on 2 February 2010, in the United States.
 Arlovski also played a part in the next Universal Soldier movie — Universal Soldier: Day of Reckoning, released in theaters on 30 November 2012, and on demand on 25 October 2012.

 In 2015, Arlovski appeared on the TV show Limitless in episode 7 "Brian Finch's Black Op".
 Arlovski played the role of a suspected terrorist hunted by the CIA.
 The show originally aired 3 November 2015.

 Arlovski appeared on Mayhem Miller's MTV show Bully Beatdown, in which he beat the 'bully', thereby earning the 'victims' $10,000.

 In 2018, Arlovski had a small role as a mob enforcer opposite Denzel Washington in the opening scene of The Equalizer 2.